High-Risk Merchant Accounts

 Risk comes at a price, like in any area of finance.
 Setting up your high-risk merchant account will cause greater setting up fees.

-A longer settlement period is inflicted to help reduce the chances of a charge back.
+A longer settlement period is inflicted to help reduce the chances of a chargeback.
 This might be up to around a week compared to the usual 3 days.

 A rolling reserve is used to reduce the bank’s potential loss from chargebacks.
 This means a portion of your card transactions are collected by the acquiring bank which is used as a payment buffer.